-1. As of 1 July 2018 manuscripts submitted to ICMJE journals that report the results of clinical trials must contain a data sharing statement as described below.

-2. Clinical trials that begin enrolling participants on or after 1 January 2019 must include a data sharing plan in the trial's registration.
-The ICMJE's policy regarding trial registration is explained at www.icmje.org/recommendations/browse/ publishing-and-editorial-issues/clinical-trial-registration.html.
+- 1. As of 1 July 2018 manuscripts submitted to ICMJE journals that report the results of clinical trials must contain a data sharing statement as described below. - 2.
+Clinical trials that begin enrolling participants on or after 1 January 2019 must include a data sharing plan in the trial's registration.
+The ICMJE's policy regarding trial registration is explained at www.icmje.org/recommendations/browse/publishing-and-editorial-issues/clinical-trial-registration.html.
 If the data sharing plan changes after registration this should be reflected in the statement submitted and published with the manuscript, and updated in the registry record.

-Data sharing statements must indicate the following: whether individual deidentified participant data (including data dictionaries) will be shared; what data in particular will be shared; whether additional, related documents will be available (e.g., study protocol, statistical analysis plan, etc.); when the data will become available and for how long; by what access criteria data will be shared (including with whom, for what types of analyses, and by what mechanism).
-Illustrative examples of data sharing statements that would meet these requirements are provided in the Table.
+Data sharing statements must indicate the following: whether individual deidentified participant data (including data dictionaries) will be shared ("undecided" is not an